 File a Complaint

-The Department of Business Oversight encourages the public to submit complaints if it is believed that a licensee of the Department is acting in violation of state law or has acted improperly or if you believe a company or person is conducting unlicensed activity that is within the Department’s jurisdiction.
+The Department of Business Oversight (DBO) encourages financial services consumers to submit complaints if they believe a DBO licensee has violated state law or acted improperly, or if they believe a company or person is conducting unlicensed activity that falls within the DBO's jurisdiction.